aarondalao/socialMediaProject_DotNet7/README.md

-# socialMediaProject_DotNet7
+# How-to-Club
-A brief Personal Portfolio Project using .Net 7 and React - Typescript
+A Social media platform and brief Personal Portfolio Project using .Net 7 and React with Typescript

 ## Multiple Project Solution Structure
 - API